Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 (Fort Worth Gazette, July 18, 1891)

-The SLA&T's April, 1888 arrival into Hodge included track-laying a couple of miles farther west to the stockyards where cattle shipping had become a major source of traffic.
-To avoid the time and expense of obtaining a right-of-way to reach downtown passenger stations, the Cotton Belt had two choices: negotiate an agreement with the GC&SF for the use of their track from the stockyards, or use the Joint Track, as the FW&DC had done.
-Presumably, Gould and Fordyce were already having the discussions that would lead to their secret agreement, so it is unsurprising that the Cotton Belt chose the Joint Track -- the Cotton Belt's use of T&P's passenger station may have been part of the agreement.
-There were two ways for the Cotton Belt to access the Joint Track: use the FW&DC track between Hodge and Hodge Junction, or connect to the Joint Track at their mutual crossing, the future site of Tower 18.
+Having selected the Joint Track route, there were two ways for the Cotton Belt to access it: use the FW&DC track between Hodge and Hodge Junction, or connect to the Joint Track at the crossing east of Hodge, the future site of Tower 18.
 Both routes appear to have been used at varying times, and at least by 1913 (and probably much earlier), a connecting track was in place at Tower 18 to support Cotton Belt access to the Joint Track.
-A 1913 SLSW employee timetable (ETT) states: "S.L.S.W trains occupying track between S.L.S.W.
+A 1913 SSW employee timetable (ETT) states: "S.L.S.W trains occupying track between S.L.S.W.
 Crossing and T. &.
 P. Passenger Station at Ft.
 Worth will be governed by rules and time table of the M. K. & T. and T. & P. Joint Track."
-If it seems odd that the Cotton Belt ETT's name for the Tower 18 crossing was the self-referential "S. L. S. W. Crossing", it served to make these instructions consistent with the name used by the Joint Track ETT under which trains operated to reach downtown.
+The Cotton Belt ETT's name for the Tower 18 crossing was the odd-sounding self-referential "S. L. S. W. Crossing", but it served to make the Cotton Belt ETT consistent with the terms used by the Joint Track ETT under which trains operated to reach downtown.

-Left: This snippet of a 1915 MK&T track chart (courtesy, Ed Chambers) has been annotated and re-oriented so that North is up.
-The track diagram (not drawn to scale) shows both routes for Cotton Belt passenger trains to access the Joint Track: a connection in the southeast quadrant of Tower 18, and the track between Hodge and Hodge Junction.
+Left: This snippet of a 1915 Katy track chart (courtesy, Ed Chambers) has been annotated and re-oriented so that North is up.
+The track diagram (not drawn to scale) shows both routes for Cotton Belt passenger trains to access the Joint Track -- the connection in the southeast quadrant of Tower 18 and the track between Hodge and Hodge Junction.
+The lifespan of the Joint Track connector at Tower 18 is unknown; it does not appear on 1946 aerial imagery.
 The "Ft.
-W. & D. C." label along the north track west of Hodge shows where the FW&DC had built its own line into downtown c.1890 by curving through the northwest quadrant at Hodge and proceeding downtown via Tower 60.
-The track chart does not show a Cotton Belt / FW&DC crossing at Hodge; the date this diamond was eliminated is undetermined, but it was likely soon after the FW&DC built its line into downtown.
-After that time, there would have been little need for the FW&DC to operate between North Yard and Hodge Junction.
+W. & D. C." label along the north track west of Hodge shows that the FW&DC had built its own line into downtown c.1890 by curving through the northwest quadrant at Hodge and turning south at the stockyards (where Tower 60 opened in 1905.)
+The diagram does not show a Cotton Belt / FW&DC crossing at Hodge.
+The date the diamond was eliminated is undetermined, but it was likely soon after the FW&DC built its line into downtown.
+There would have been no subsequent need for the FW&DC to cross the Cotton Belt to reach Hodge Junction.
 The track between Hodge and Hodge Junction remained intact and appears to have been used by the Joint Track railroads as a convenient means for exchanging freight with the FW&DC and Cotton Belt.
 Note also the "Ft.
-W. Belt Ry." label, identifying the Fort Worth Belt Railway that connected to the Joint Track at Belt Junction.
+W. Belt Ry." label, identifying the Fort Worth Belt (FWB) Railway that connected to the Joint Track at Belt Junction.

 Glad to help out with the SSW/T&P-MK&T crossing near Hodge.
 The place was called Swestern on the Cotton Belt.
 It wasn't very far from the SSW yard office at Hodge and the T&P-MKT yard office at Hodge.
 The two railroads were about a mile or so apart and made a gradual slant toward each other before crossing.
 You could see the crossing of the two railroads from North Sylvania Ave grade crossing which was at the east end of the SSW yard.
 I would say a mile or so.
 Yes, there was a tower there, but probably gone by 1925 or 26.
 A 1916 dispatcher's train sheet for the SSW shows a telegraph call for that location which would indicate it was occupied.

 Although Hodge Junction did not develop an extensive yard, the image shows spur tracks adjacent to the Joint Track main line.
 Whether these were used for a general purpose or a specific business is undetermined.
-The rail yard a mile north at Hodge evolved and expanded over the years, adding yard tracks and connectors to facilitate traffic exchange among the Cotton Belt, the Joint Track railroads and the FW&DC.
+The rail yard a mile north at Hodge evolved and expanded over the years, adding yard tracks and connectors to facilitate traffic exchange among the Cotton Belt, the Joint Track railroads and the FW&D.

 Left Top: Dallas Southern Mercury, November 13, 1902